noarche/gallery/README.md

+# ꧁꧂  Notes

-### Everything will be automatically generated on first run.
+Everything will be automatically generated on first run.
 (Album name will be the same as directory name.)

-### To delete or add photos physically remove or add photo to the album and run script again to update all pages.